-- From the NVIDIA Display menu, click Color Correction. - From the nView Display Modes page, - a Either right-click one of the display images or click the Device Settings >> option. - b Click the Color Correction option. - From the Overlay Controls or Full Screen Video page, click Adjust Color.
+- From the NVIDIA Display menu, click Color Correction - From the nView Display Modes page: - a Right-click one of the display images or click the Device Settings >> option. - b Select the Color Correction option. - From the Overlay Controls or Full Screen Video page, click Adjust Color.